RobinSchmidt/Bitwig-RobsProjects/Projects/2025-FirstTrack/ReadMe.txt

   great feature for an arp plugin!
 It could be realized by letting the user enter notes from the used scale rather than the 12 notes from the keyboard.
   Maybe it's possible to record arp output into a midi track?
-  If not, write the sequence off manually.
+  If not, transcribe the sequence manually.
 It's not too complicated OK - it's kinda solved.
 I use shorter MIDI notes such the the sequence is not played through completely.
-  BUT: It would still be nice to have the MIDI - to make it work also in other DAWs
+  BUT: It would still be nice to have the MIDI - to make it work also in other DAWs.
+I suppose, such states of builtin processors cannot be transfered to other DAWs, even if they have similar builtins.

 - Maybe in the intro, the FilterBass should not be highpassed so much.
 Maybe automate the highpass such that it is in full effect only when the bassdrum begins